What is fetal echocardiography?

 - Genetic problem found in the fetus

 - You are taking certain medicines that may cause congenital heart defects.
-These medicines include certain medicines for seizures or acne.
+These include certain medicines for seizures, depression, and acne.
+They also include nonsteroidal anti-inflammatory medicines (NSAIDs) and blood pressure medicines (ACE-inhibitors).

 - You have abused alcohol or drugs during your pregnancy